docsforadobe/javascript-tools-guide/docs/integrating-xml/the-xml-object.md

   bookstoreXML.**ns::book**;
   ```

-  This returns all books that have been assigned to the “kids” namespace.
+  This returns all books that have been assigned to the "kids" namespace.
 - If you have set a default namespace, you can still access all objects that do not have any specific
   namespace assignment by using a [Namespace object](xml-object-reference.md#namespace-object) for the empty string, which is the default
   creation case: